CM-Data/Noisy-Dueling-Double-DQN-MountainCar/README.md

 # Double-DQN-MountainCar

-Double DQN for the Open AI MountainCar environment, with a notebook that includes a double dqn using a dueling architecture and noisy layer
+Double DQN for the Open AI MountainCar environment, with a notebook that uses a dueling architecture and noisy layer for exploration.